kwan22/habits/conclusions.md

 ---

-# Other useful resources
+# Other resources

 [Celeste Discord](https://discord.gg/celeste).
 Main hub of Celeste's speedrunning community and contains various resources for speedrunners of all skill levels. <br>
 [Celeste speedrun leaderboard](https://www.speedrun.com/celeste).
 Useful to check out strats performed by runners of all skill levels.
 Also contains various resources and guides.

+This document is accompanied by a [video series](https://www.youtube.com/watch?v=wn3RARvFiFE&list=PLPTo7ZG8_ivLBmpa0oxqO4F7zII4MTxqe) of me performing speedruns while following these rules.
+These mainly serve as demonstration of me following the rulesets and showcase how I approach performing runs, partially for entertainment but also to be instructive.
+Habits is not necessarily meant to be a prescription for strats for a given skill level, but I did intend to tailor strats at each level to reasonably reflect a comparable level of execution.

-My PB VODs while following the habits, serving as reference of which strats I picked for each level. <br>
+Full VODs of my PBs while following the habits are below.
+These serve as reference of which strats I picked for each level. <br>
 [Level 1 pb](https://www.youtube.com/watch?v=LAsIb5jsIIY&list=PLPTo7ZG8_ivJeRmLJuRWTr4uKLZWku67l&index=2&t=39) <br>
 [Level 2 pb](https://www.youtube.com/watch?v=rcYDBxwVx-0&list=PLPTo7ZG8_ivJeRmLJuRWTr4uKLZWku67l&index=5&t=33) <br>
 [Level 3 pb](https://www.youtube.com/watch?v=K1lFC1wd4YA&list=PLPTo7ZG8_ivJeRmLJuRWTr4uKLZWku67l&index=7&t=4751) <br>